 14.30 PM — Elephant Safari in Minneriya or Kaudulla National Park

-Jeep safari in Kaudulla National Park was the first time in seven years I spent in Sri Lanka (on and off) that I saw a herd of over a hundred elephants in the wild, and it was mind-blowing!
+Jeep safari in Kaudulla National Park was the first time in eight years I spent in Sri Lanka (on and off) that I saw a herd of over a hundred elephants in the wild, and it was mind-blowing!